YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hand holding shed hair with classic Diamond Hair Clinic bottom strip

 A hair transplant is usually not the right next step while telogen effluvium is still active.
 Telogen effluvium is a shedding problem before it is a graft problem.
-If the shedding is recent, heavy, unexplained, or still changing month to month, surgery should wait until the trigger has been reviewed and the hair pattern is stable enough to plan safely.
+If the shedding is recent, heavy, unexplained, or changing month to month, surgery should wait until the trigger has been reviewed and the hair pattern is stable enough to plan safely.

 Why is telogen effluvium different from pattern hair loss?

-Telogen effluvium usually means many hairs have shifted into a shedding phase after a trigger such as illness, fever, major stress, childbirth, rapid weight loss, crash dieting, thyroid imbalance, iron deficiency, methotrexate or another medication change, or surgery elsewhere in the body.
-The follicles are often still alive, but the timing of the hair cycle has been disturbed.
-That is very different from androgenetic pattern hair loss, where susceptible hairs slowly miniaturize over time.
+Telogen effluvium usually means many hairs have shifted into a shedding phase after a trigger such as illness, fever, major stress, childbirth, rapid weight loss, crash dieting, thyroid imbalance, iron deficiency, an inflammatory flare such as Crohn’s disease or ulcerative colitis before a hair transplant, methotrexate or another medication change, or major surgery around a hair transplant.

 When should surgery wait?